Fosamprenavir

 Why is this medicine prescribed?

-Fosamprenavir is used along with other medications to treat human immunodeficiency virus (HIV) infection.
-Fosamprenavir is in a class of medications called protease inhibitors.
-It works by decreasing the amount of HIV in the blood.
-Although fosamprenavir does not cure HIV, it may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
-Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of transmitting the HIV virus to other people.
+Although fosamprenavir does not cure HIV, it may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses.
+Taking these medications and making other life-style changes may decrease the risk of giving the HIV virus to other people.

 Are there other uses for this medicine?